 Our business has historically been subject to fluctuations in the prices of our products and the market demand for them, caused by general and regional economic cycles, raw material and energy price fluctuations, competition and other factors.
 Throughout 2019 and 2020 we experienced a significant decline in prevailing prices of our products, which adversely affected our results.
-In early 2020, the outbreak of coronavirus disease ("COVID-19") in China spread to other areas, including locations where the Company conducts business.
-As a result in part of this pandemic and the strict confinement and other public health measures taken around the world our sales decreased \$470.8 million, or 29.1%, from \$1,615.2 million for the year ended December 31, 2019 to \$1,144.4 million for the year ended December 31 2020.
+In early 2020, the outbreak of coronavirus disease ("COVID-19") in China spread to other areas, including locations where we conduct business.
+As a result in part of this pandemic and the strict confinement and other public health measures taken around the world our sales decreased \$470.8 million, or 29.1%, from \$1,615.2 million for the year ended December 31, 2019 to \$1,144.4 million for the year ended December 31 2020, resulting in a loss of \$249.8 million for the year ended December 31, 2020.